-I felt that I had to include a song to reference the fact that I’m getting old.
-What better song than That’s How Young I Feel from “Mame”.
-I’m certain a few of you must be familiar with the story of the ageless aunt who took in her young orphan nephew.
+I felt I had to include a song to reference the fact that I’m getting old.
+What better song than That’s How Young I Feel from “Mame?”
+I’m sure a few of you must be familiar with the story of the ageless aunt who took in her young orphan nephew.
 Neither in the novel nor in the musical is clear how old Mame is, but there’s no doubt she’s fabulous.

-My siblings and I like to talk about the longevity on both sides of the family, with a few of our ancestors living well into their 80s, 90s, and even early 100s, we’re sure we may live to old age.
+My siblings and I like to talk about the longevity on both sides of the family; with a few of our ancestors living well into their 80s, 90s, and even early 100s, we’re sure we may live to old age.
 We don’t doubt it.
 However, I often wonder about the quality of life we’ll have we get to our golden years.
 Take my parents, for example.
-My father is in his mid-80s and my mother in her late 70s, and their health is in excellent condition.
+My father is in his mid-80s, my mother is in her late 70s, and their health is in excellent condition.
 Part of it, I suppose, is good genes.
 The other part, however, is their easy access to health care.
 Often, I wondered if, by the time I reach their age, I’ll have the same access to health coverage they’ve constantly had, probably since the 1960s.
-Every single job Dad had offer health benefits, I haven’t had such luck when it comes to jobs benefits.
+Every single job Dad had offered health benefits; I haven’t had such luck regarding job benefits.
 I guess I still have a few more years to sort that out.

 This is Jerry Herman’s last song on the list.
 I’m so glad I’ve included 12 of his songs.
-He is one the great American composers, and my favourite storyteller, no doubt.
+He is one of the great American composers and my favourite storyteller, no doubt.

 Song Title: That’s How Young I Feel – 1966 Genre: Musical Artist: Angela Lansbury Composer: Jerry Herman Lyricist: Jerry Herman Album: Mame